Informasjonsforvaltning/example-api/README.md

 # Example API
 An attempt at an reference API-implementation that comply to the following set of requirements:
-- an OpenAPI v3 specification
+- user requirements
 - a set of quality requirements

-Together these requirements are expressed as operational test scenarios in a BDD-like approach.
 The requirements are documented as features (gherkin) in the feature folder.

+An OpenAPI-specification is made based on the features

+Finally, most of the tests are generated from the openAPI-specifcation, while others will be handcoded based on operational features from quality-requirements.
+Tests are found in the app/test-folder.

-Finally the app folder contains an example implementation of an API that will pass all of the tests.
+The app folder contains an example implementation of an API that should pass all of the tests.

 <img src='https://g.gravizo.com/svg?
   digraph G {
+  Usecase -> Feature;
+  Quality -> Feature;
-  Quality -> OpenAPI;
+  Feature -> OpenAPI;
+  Feature -> Test;
-  OpenAPI -> Tests;
+  OpenAPI -> Test;
-  Quality -> Tests;
-  Tests -> API [label=" BDD-style"];
+  Test -> API [label=" BDD-style"];
   }
 '/>